bast/data-visualization/slides.md

 ## CodeRefinery

-We teach tools and practices for the development of reproducible and reusable research software.
+We teach all the **essential tools** which are usually skipped in academic education so everyone can make full use of software, computing, and data.

 .left-column50[
 <img src="img/map.jpg" style="width: 100%;"/>